 Where does all of this point you when it comes to Lashnetics?
 Let’s go ahead and wrap things up.

 Based on the number of options that have emerged over the last year or so, it would seem that many consumers are looking for magnetic lashes to potentially provide them with a solid balance between cost, appearance, and efficiency.

-Writing about similar magnetic false lashes, blogger Mary Hood Luttrell notes that it took her “about 40 minutes of tedious practice” before becoming even somewhat proficient at locking the two halves in place.
+Regardless of the brand or style you choose or the price you pay, though, writing about similar magnetic false lashes, blogger Mary Hood Luttrell notes that it took her “about 40 minutes of tedious practice” before becoming even somewhat proficient at locking the two halves in place.
 The takeaway?
 While options like Lashnetics might make the process easier, this doesn’t necessarily mean you won’t experience a learning curve.

 Other considerations she noted was that her magnetic lashes looked decent but didn’t exactly blend well, that they looked cheap when viewed up close, and that her mascara and eyeliner smeared when they needed to be adjusted.